tcoplan526/bowling/bowling/content/post/news/annual-fundraiser.md

 type: post
 weight: '9'
 ---
 <p>We are proud to announce that we have chosen the Northern New England Chapter of the ALS Association as this year's charity for our annual fundraiser!
 The football squares were such a hit last year we have decided to bring them back this year.
 Thanks to all the bowlers for your support.
-Click the link belowe for some information about the ALS association.</p>
+Click the link below for some information about the ALS association.</p>

 <a href="index.pdf" target="blank">ALS Association</a>